Harrington's Buildings

-Harrington's Buildings is a heritage-listed hotel and former offices and store located at 53 – 65 George Street in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
-It was built from 1924 to 1925 by Concrete Constructions Limited.
+Harrington's Buildings is a heritage-listed hotel located at 53–65 George Street, Sydney, Australia.
+Situated within The Rocks historic precinct, it was built from 1924 to 1925 by Concrete Constructions Limited.
 It is also known as Old Sydney Holiday Inn and Old Sydney Park Royal Hotel.
-The property is owned by Property NSW, an agency of the Government of New South Wales.
-It was added to the New South Wales State Heritage Register on 10 May 2002.
+The property is owned by the Government of New South Wales and was added to the State Heritage Register on 10 May 2002.

 History

 The site is part of original grants to John Laurie in October 1816 and Robert Campbell in October 1834.

 Approval for the seven-storey Harrington's Building was sought from Sydney City Council on 17 May 1923 by the contractors, Concrete Constructions Pty Ltd. The building of reinforced concrete frame and brick cladding was completed in 1926.

 The site had formerly been occupied by several buildings: